shru1010/Intership/README.md

 I worked on building a calculator app on elm
 I wrote the View,Msg and parts of the model and update section.

+## Day 5:July 20,2022

+I updated the functions and completed writing the model and parsed button clicks to go from String to Float.